Institutional Animal Care & Use Committee (IACUC)

-Protocols are due to email@example.com by close of business day of each deadline.
+Protocols are due to email@example.com by the close of the business day of each deadline.

-This time is used by the IACUC members to read protocols before they vote.
+- This time is used by the IACUC to review protocols prior to the meeting

 Tom Bailey, Committee Coordinator

-Also visit the Animal Programs Concerns page for detailed contact information.
+- Also visit the Animal Program Concerns page for detailed contact information.

-The handling of reports and issues follows the IACUC SOP P010 Investigation of Animal Care & Use Concerns, available here to download.
+- The handling of reports and issues follows the IACUC SOP P010 Investigation of Animal Care & Use Concerns.